Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Introduction

-Herein, we describe the Reorienting off-path Nudged Elastic Bands (RONEB), a novel method integrating the stability of double-ended chain-of-states methods with the speed of min-mode following methods.
-Unlike previous approaches that posit ``handing off'' to single-ended explorations at a given threshold \cite{asgeirssonNudgedElasticBand2021,parkHighthroughputApproachMinimum2025}, RONEB tracks the history of the optimization to dynamically trigger refinement with the dimer only when the indices of the NEB are stable.
-We show that by coupling this adaptive triggering with an alignment-based cool-down strategy, RONEB accelerates convergence, nearly halving the number of calls even on universal machine-learned potential energy surfaces while avoiding the instabilities common to naive hybrid schemes.
+Herein, we describe an off-path climbing image Nudged Elastic Bands (OCI-NEB), a method integrating the stability of a double-endpoint chain-of-replica method with the efficiency of an MMF saddle point search method.
+While a switch from a double-endpoint method when a certain level of convergence is obtained, to an initial-point method to complete the search has previously been practiced, \cite{asgeirssonNudgedElasticBand2021,parkHighthroughputApproachMinimum2025}, the OCI-NEB can switch between the two, back and forth, depending on certain properties that are monitored during the calculation.
+We show that by coupling this adaptive triggering with an alignment-based cool-down strategy, OCI-NEB uniformly accelerates convergence, more than halving the number of energy and atomic force evaluations for two dissimilar benchmark sets.